heldchen/ha-zeptrion-air/README.md

 ## Disclaimer & License

-"Home Assistant" is a project from the Open Home Foundation.
-This project ins not affilaited with nor endorsed by the Open Home Foundation.
+"Home Assistant" is a project of the Open Home Foundation.
+This project is not affiliated with nor endorsed by the Open Home Foundation.

 "Zeptrion", "Zeptrion Air" and the Zeptrion Air logo are property of & © by Feller AG 2016.
 This project is not affiliated with nor endorsed by Feller AG.

-All other files in this project are licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+All other files in this project are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.